 I’m always amazed at how many personal finance blogs recommend investing in index funds.
 There was a recent post at Money Q&A where Hank asked 12 personal finance bloggers where they would recommend an investor put $1,000.

-And out of the 12 bloggers one said individual stocks and the rest effectively said an index or mutual fund.
+Out of the 12 bloggers one said individual stocks and the rest effectively said an index or mutual fund.

 1. You get the lousy with the great